plone/plone.contentrules/plone/contentrules/README.txt

   >>> configuredAction
   <MoveToFolderAction object at ...>

 The element, once created, now needs to be saved as part of a rule.
+Note that we wrap the element instance in a Node, so that we can keep track of the type of element it came from.
+This allows us to look up the edit view and present meta-data such as the title of the element type.

   >>> from plone.contentrules.rule.rule import Rule, Node
   >>> testRule = Rule()